 People with diabetes successfully undertake all types of jobs.
 A general misunderstanding of diabetes is still common in our community and among some employers.
-Concerns of uninformed employers includes thinking that people with diabetes will ‘black out’ all the time, or have frequent sick days.
+Misinformed employers may incorrectly believe people with diabetes will ‘black out’ all the time, or have frequent sick days.

-The reality is that, because many individuals with diabetes work with few or no restrictions, their employers don’t even know that they have diabetes.
+The reality is that, because many individuals with diabetes work with few or no restrictions employers are often unaware that members of their workforce are living with diabetes.

 Getting a job